ytakefuji/counting-for-entomologists/README.md

 # How to install this package:
 $ pip install bugcount

-opencv-python library should be uodated:
+opencv-python library should be updated:

 $ pip install -U opencv-python